GitauHarrison/notes/two_factor_authentication/twilio_verify_2fa.md

 # Two-factor Authentication Using Twilio Verify in Flask

 One of the most effective ways to reduce online identity theft of online accounts is to enable two-factor authentication (2FA) on an account.
-It adds an additional layer of security to the authentication process by making it harder for attackers to gain access to a person's devices or online accounts because, even if the victim's password is hacked, a password alone is not enough to pass the authentication check.
+It adds a layer of security to the authentication process by making it harder for attackers to gain access to a person's devices or online accounts because, even if the victim's password is hacked, a password alone is not enough to pass the authentication check.

 1. [Time-based two-factor authentication](https://github.com/GitauHarrison/notes/blob/master/two_factor_authentication/2fa_flask.md)
 2. [SMS two-factor authentication](https://github.com/GitauHarrison/notes/blob/master/two_factor_authentication/twilio_verify_2fa.md) (this article)
 3. [Push two-factor authentication](https://github.com/GitauHarrison/notes/blob/master/two_factor_authentication/twilio_authy.md)

-Twilio offers mulitple ways to implement two-factor authentication.
+Twilio offers multiple ways to implement two-factor authentication.
 In this article, you will learn how to enable optional two-factor authentication in your flask application.
 I say optional because a user can choose to not enable it and will still have access to their account.

 ## Welcome to Twilio Verify

 ![Twilio Verify](/images/twilio_verify/twilio_verify.gif)

 Using the [Twilio Verify API](https://www.twilio.com/verify) allows you to authenticate users using verification codes over their preferred channels with a single API call.
-The available channels are SMS, Voice, email, push notification, WhatsApp an even time-based one-time password.
+The available channels are SMS, Voice, email, push notification, WhatsApp, and even time-based one-time passwords.
 A user will receive a verification code via their preferred channel.

 ## Things We Will Do